 Started by Jon Kabat-Zinn in 1979 and now offered in over 200 medical centers, hospitals, and clinics around the world, Mindfulness-Based Stress Reduction (MBSR) classes are often taught by physicians, nurses, social workers, and psychologists, as well as other health professionals, to create a partnership in care between the patient and the medical team.

-This technique uses both breath awareness and body scan.
+This mindfulness meditation uses both breath awareness and body scan.
 Breath awareness is as simple as it sounds—you focus your attention on the inhalation and exhalation.
 Body scan is a process of focused attention on the physical body starting at the toes and working your way up with heightened awareness and the potential for release or relaxation of tension.
 The practitioner may be seated, laying down, or walking depending on the focus of practice.

 Famous Practitioner: Jon Kabat-Zinn